SKCraft/Launcher/README.md

 Pull requests can be submitted on GitHub, but we will accept them at our discretion.
 Please note that your code must follow Oracle's Java Code Conventions.

-Contributions by third parties must be dual licensed under the two licenses described within LICENSE.txt (GNU General Public License, version 3, and the 3-clause BSD license).
+Contributions by third parties must be dual licensed under the two licenses described within LICENSE.txt (GNU Lesser General Public License, version 3, and the 3-clause BSD license).

 ## License

-The launcher is licensed under the GNU General Public License, version 3.
+The launcher is licensed under the GNU Lesser General Public License, version 3.